 Below are the rest of the weapons in Monster Hunter Rise, in no particular order.
 Still very worthy choices, but a little harder to master.

-The Great Sword is probably the weapon everyone has in their heads when they think of Monster Hunter.
-That's for good reason as it can deal a massive amount of damage if you know how to use it but that power is countered by its slow, heavy swings and charging time required to get the most out of it.
-Because it's so slow and deliberate to use, it's the sort of weapon where your knowledge of the monster you're attacking is almost more useful than your knowledge of the weapon – the better you understand a creatures motion, the more likely you are to time and deploy the Great Sword's moveset so you can actually connect all that high damage.
+The Great Sword is the weapon everyone thinks of in Monster Hunter.
+It can deal a massive amount of damage if you know how to use it but that's countered by its slow, heavy swings and charging time.
+Because it's so slow and deliberate to use, your knowledge of the monster you're attacking is almost more useful than your knowledge of the weapon – the better you understand a creatures motion, the more likely you are to time and deploy the Great Sword's moveset to connect all that high damage.
 One bonus of Rise's wirebug addition is that you do have a little extra mobility to close gaps faster, which almost feels more important than the extra moves the mechanic unlocks.

 Sword & Shield

-The Lance is a bit of a tank weapon and probably not one you want to touch initially.
+The Lance really is a tank weapon and probably not one one to start with.
 It's big, slow, and heavy, making it hard to wield without skill.
-It dishes out decent damage, however, and has some protective counter and guard potential, that makes it a weapon where you take it as much as you dish it out.
-Most of its moves are very direct ahead attacks which, combined with slow movement, can make landing blows a challenge if you're not 100% confident with the big pointy stick - if you mash and hope for the best you'll likely be prodding empty air half the time.
+It dishes out good damage, however, and has some protective counter and guard potential, that helps you take it as much as you dish it out.
+Most of its moves are very direct ahead attacks which, with slow movement, can make landing blows a challenge - if you mash and hope for the best you'll likely be prodding empty air half the time.
 However, master evades for positioning, and moves like Counter Thrust - which takes you from a guard position to a counter thrust attack - and you can hurt monsters a lot.
 The Twin Vine wirebug move is also very powerful, letting you attach yourself to a monster and reel yourself to them if they start getting too far away.

-Like the Lance, the Gunlance is powerful but requires plenty of skill to use.
+Like the Lance, the Gunlance is powerful but requires skill to use.
 Its key ability is that it can inflict damage via blank shells that ignore a monster's resistances and inflict fixed damage on parts you might not normally reach.
-You're not actually firing bullets here, just using the explosions to amplify the damage you inflict.
-Again, like the Lance, this is really a tank option with a powerful block and low mobility.
-It's not a weapon to wave around wildly as its high damage potential really needs a user with the ability to land their blows.
+You're not actually firing bullets here, just using the explosions to amplify the damage.
+Again, like the Lance, this is a tank option with a powerful blocks and low mobility.
+It's not a weapon to wave around wildly as its high damage really needs a user who can land their blows.
 Its Wyvern's Fire and Wyrmstake Cannon moves, for example, are two of the hardest hitting attacks in the game but have a big cooldown/recharge to deal with once used.

 The Switch Axe is definitely not a beginner weapon as it uses two unique, interchangeable forms and involves the ability to add elemental effects using phials.
 It has an axe mode that has good range and damage, while the sword mode is faster and can use phials.
-The ability to use phials then adds explosive elemental damage options to attacks.
-There's a lot to take on and you'll only get the most out of this if you take the time to master the intricacies of using, managing, and switching between three distinct opportunities.
+These phials add explosive elemental damage options to attacks.
+There's a lot to take on and you'll only get the most out of this if you take the time to master managing and switching between three distinct opportunities.

-If you really like the idea of ranged damage with a sprinkling of support then the Heavy Bowgun is a great option.
+If you like the idea of ranged damage with a sprinkling of support then the Heavy Bowgun is great.
 Probably its biggest sell is the ability to use a range of special ammo for different effects.
-These largely control 'how' you inflict damage - so piercing, blunt and so on, as well as things like sticky and cluster bombs - and gives you a great deal of flexibility across different situations if you have the ammo.
-It also packs a few options to buff teammates which make all the difference in a tricky hunt.
-Rise also adds a few new tricks like the ability to charge shots to inflict more damage, and improved mobility via a side step move that's limited only by your stamina.
+These largely control 'how' you inflict damage - so piercing, blunt and so on, as well as things like sticky and cluster bombs.
+It gives you a great deal of flexibility across different situations if you have the ammo.
+It also packs a few options to buff teammates which can make all the difference in a tricky hunt.
+Rise also adds a few new tricks like the ability to charge shots to inflict more damage, and improved mobility via a side step move limited by your stamina.